Medopad/medopad-frontend-challenge/README.md

 3. Fetch data from the endpoint `localhost:3000/heartrate`
 4. Visualise the data in your React app!
 This should meet the following criteria, but the way you do this is up to you..
     1. It should have a chart
-    2. You should be able to update these chart(s) by filtering in a useful way(s)
+    2. You should be able to update the chart by filtering in a useful way(s)
     3. The data should also be shown in a table or a list
 5. When finished, please email your code back to us (don't fork the repo, as then others will be able to see your solution).